uuwee/Vulkan-PBR-Renderer/README.md

 # Vulkan PBR Renderer

 Physically based Vulkan renderer demo with dynamic global illumination.
+Not production-ready by any means, this is just a personal project which I put up for educational purposes.

 [Read more about this project in my article](https://eeromutka.github.io/projects/vulkan_renderer)